Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Competing interests

-\section{Competing Interests}
+\section{Competing interests}

-The authors declare the following competing interests: authors C.V.R., E.K.M., R.H.G., A.E., L.M.P., and H.H.S. are co-founders of Neuroblox Inc., a company spun out of SUNYSB, MIT, and Dartmouth to develop a commercial-grade software platform for multi-scale computational neuroscience with applications to diagnosis and treatment of brain-based disorders.
+C.V.R., E.K.M., R.H.G., A.E., L.R.M.-P., and H.H.S.\ are co-founders of Neuroblox Inc., a company spun out of Stony Brook University, MIT, and Dartmouth College to develop a commercial-grade software platform for multi-scale computational neuroscience with applications to diagnosis and treatment of brain-based disorders.
+The other authors declare no competing interests.